Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 What Is Being Done?

-From 1994 to 2000, ''Salmonella'' Enteritidis (SE) was found in approximately 55% of all ''Salmonella'' infections.
-This was primarily due to several outbreaks associated with eating raw or undercooked eggs.
-However, since 2000, there has only been one outbreak of salmonellosis associated with eggs in Utah.
-This has resulted in a decrease in the number of ''Salmonella'' infections overall and a decrease in the proportion of ''Salmonella'' infections that are due to SE.
-The improvement in decreasing ''Salmonella'' rates may be directly linked to the Utah Egg Quality Assurance Program (UEQAP) described in the "How Are We Doing?" section.
-Additionally, improvements in laboratory and epidemiologic techniques, as well as improved communication between state and local jurisdictions, has resulted in improved outbreak detection, especially for outbreaks due to uncommon sources of ''Salmonella''.
-Per the Communicable Disease Rule R386-702-3, health care providers and laboratories are required to report salmonellosis cases to the Bureau of Epidemiology or a local health department.
-The Bureau of Epidemiology assists local health departments with the investigation of cases and outbreaks and implementation of control measures to prevent further cases.
+Per the Communicable Disease Rule R386-702-3, health care providers and laboratories are required to report salmonellosis cases to the Office of Communicable Diseases or a local health department and to submit isolates for each case to the Utah Public Health Laboratory.
+The Office of Communicable Diseases assists local health departments with the investigation of cases and outbreaks and implementation of control measures to prevent further cases.
 Local health departments make an attempt to interview every case of salmonellosis reported to public health.
 Information gathered during these interviews includes food history, water exposure, animal exposure, travel history, and contact with ill individuals.
 Data from these interviews are analyzed and used to identify outbreaks and common sources of infection.
+The Utah Public Health Laboratory performs whole genome sequencing on each submitted isolate.
+Test results are combined with interview data to help identify outbreaks.
 Some general guidelines to prevent the spread of ''Salmonella'' include the following: *Always refrigerate meat, cook meats completely, and never eat raw meat. *Always refrigerate eggs and cook eggs and food containing raw eggs completely.
 Never eat dough, batter, sauces, ice cream, or other foods that contain raw eggs. *Use only pasteurized milk and juices. *Carefully wash hands before and after preparing food, after using the toilet, changing diapers, or touching animals. [[br]] Visit [http://www.cdc.gov/handwashing/] for good hand washing techniques.

 Available Services

-Foodborne disease outbreaks and other outbreaks are investigated primarily by local health departments in collaboration with Utah Department of Health as needed.
+Foodborne disease outbreaks and other outbreaks are investigated primarily by local health departments in collaboration with Utah Department of Health and Human Services as needed.
 For more information regarding local health departments in Utah, visit: [http://www.ualhd.org/].
 To report a foodborne illness, please visit: [http://igotsick.health.utah.gov].

-The information provided above is from the Department of Health's Center for Health Data IBIS-PH web site (http://ibis.health.state.gov).
+The information provided above is from the Utah Department of Health and Human Services IBIS-PH web site (http://ibis.health.state.gov).
 The information published on this website may be reproduced without permission.
-Please use the following citation: " Retrieved Sun, 10 December 2023 1:23:10 from Department of Health, Center for Health Data, Indicator-Based Information System for Public Health Web site: http://ibis.health.state.gov ".
+Please use the following citation: " Retrieved Thu, 28 March 2024 13:13:59 from Utah Department of Health and Human Services, Indicator-Based Information System for Public Health Web site: http://ibis.health.state.gov ".